 - An agreed number of days after the expected week of childbirth.

 Leave can now be taken within one year of the child’s birth, or in adoption cases, of the child being placed with the employee.
 If an employee is adopting, they have the same timeframes.
 It can start the date on which the child is placed with the adopter, agreed number of days after child’s placement, or from specified predetermined date of expected date of placement.
-To be taken within one year of the child being placed with the employee.
+Leave must be taken within one year of the child being placed with the employee.

 What are the eligibility criteria for paternity leave and pay?
+(Paternity leave regulations)

 Your employees must also:

-- Earn at least £123 a week (gross) before tax on your payroll.
+- Earn at least £125 a week (gross) before tax on your payroll.
+From 6 April 2026, this will increase to £129/week.

 - Plan on sharing parental responsibility for the care of the baby.